Lobesitdoll/mdncomp/wiki/wiki_options.md

 ...etc.
 ```

+To not show the links at the end you can use the option [--no-notes, -N](https://github.com/epistemex/mdncomp/wiki/Options-for-mdncomp#-n---no-notes).

 -N, --no-notes
 ----------------
 Don't list footnotes with the information.
 A browser will still be marked
 having footnotes but with a generic astrix symbol instead.

+For the [--browser](https://github.com/epistemex/mdncomp/wiki/Options-for-mdncomp#-b---browser) option the links will not be shown.

 -e, --noteend
 ----------------